Author |

 Points: 175

-I had the same thing too and it was just a small piece of scar tissue I would always mention to my doctor but hopefully its nothing:) Christi
+I had the same thing too and it was just a small piece of scar tissue Smile I would always mention to my doctor but hopefully its nothing:) Christi

 christi